Healthy Egg Salad

-This skinny egg salad is very similar to the classic egg salad recipe.
+This healthy egg salad is very similar to the classic egg salad recipe.
 But I make it healthier by:

-- Swapping the mayo for Greek yogurt – Greek yogurt has lower calories, lower fat and higher protein making it very diet friendly.
-Plus it’s very creamy so it creates a rich consistency that we all know (and love!).
-However, if you’re doing a Whole30 or prefer to eat paleo and/or dairy free, simply use a healthy mayo.
+- Swapping the mayo for Greek yogurt.
+Greek yogurt has lower calories, lower fat and higher protein making it very diet friendly.
+Plus it’s super creamy, so it creates a rich consistency that we all know (and love!).
+However, if you’re doing a Whole30 or prefer to eat paleo and/or dairy free, simply use a healthy, whole food mayonnaise.
 I like Primal Kitchen Real Mayo made with avocado oil.

-- Serving options – Get creative with how you serve egg salad.
+- Serving options.
+Get creative with how you serve egg salad.
 I love topping rice cakes with my egg salad and they add very little calories to my meal.
-You can also go low-carb (without bread), and serve the egg salad in a lettuce wrap or on top of a bed of greens, which makes it perfect for those on following a keto or Whole30 diet.
+You can also go low-carb (without bread), and serve the egg salad in a lettuce wrap or on top of a bed of greens, which makes it perfect for those following a keto or Whole30 diet.

 Let me show you how easy it is to whip up this tasty lunch!